 COLUMBUS DUI DEFENSE

 Having practiced DUI and criminal defense in both the Franklin County Municipal Court and Columbus-area mayor’s courts for many years, Columbus DUI attorney Douglas Riddell compiled the following list of Frequently Asked Questions about DUIs in Columbus.

 DO I NEED TO HIRE AN ATTORNEY TO HELP WITH MY COLUMBUS DUI CHARGE?

 A DUI in Ohio is a very serious charge — even for a first offense.
 Penalties could include mandatory jail time, fines, loss of your driver’s license as well as other consequences to your employment.
 Whether your case is in the Franklin County Municipal Court or in a mayor’s court, speaking with an attorney about your options for your Columbus DUI charge is highly recommended.

-Many Columbus DUI attorneys (including our firm) provide free initial consultations.
-You should at the very least speak with an attorney so that you understand the potential penalties you are facing and your possible options going forward.
+Many Columbus DUI attorneys (including our firm) provide free initial case reviews.
+You should at the very least speak review the basics of your case with an attorney so that you understand the potential penalties you are facing and your possible options going forward.
 Even if you don’t decide to hire a Columbus DUI attorney, it is at the very least empowering to know your options in court.